 He’s right.
 I know, because I’ve been in those editorial and test kitchen meetings.
-We’d routinely call for pre-cut fresh vegetables from the produce aisle for convenience and only rarely turn to the freezer case.
+We routinely call for pre-cut fresh vegetables from the produce aisle for convenience with rare detours to the freezer case.

 That probably comes down to the farm-to-table effect, something I heartily support to strengthen local and regional foodways.

 I’m also currently reading John Birdsall’s excellent biography The Man Who Ate Too Much: The Life of James Beard.
-Though Beard collaborated with Birds Eye in the ‘40s, he’d only ever – tepidly – tout the convenience of frozen produce, never the quality.
+Though Beard collaborated with Birds Eye in the ‘40s, he only ever touted the convenience of frozen produce, never the quality.
 By the 1950s, he was desperately trying to buck the chilly tide of post-war America’s love affair with frozen everything.
-At one point, Beard even spent a summer running a Nantucket burger stand, wowing patrons with the area’s bounty, from fresh lettuce to picked-that-day corn on the cob.
+At one point, Beard spent a summer running a Nantucket burger stand, wowing patrons with the area’s bounty, from fresh lettuce to picked-that-day corn on the cob.

 In the reverse of Chang’s question, Beard may have wondered, “Why don’t more food magazines celebrate fresh vegetables?”

-The Dean of American Cookery was followed by other proponents of fresh, seasonal, local fare.
+Beard was ahead of his time, but other proponents of fresh, seasonal, local fare eventually followed.
 Perhaps most notable among them is Alice Waters.
-When she opened Chez Panisse in Berkeley, Calif., 50 years ago, her menu of glorious local farm-to-table dishes was considered revolutionary.
+When Waters opened Chez Panisse in Berkeley, Calif., 50 years ago, her menu of glorious local farm-to-table dishes was considered revolutionary.
 Beard adored it, and a generation of talented chefs came out of Waters’ kitchen.
 (Jonathan Waxman, Frank Stitt, Suzanne Goin, David Lebovitz, Samin Nosrat, to name just a handful of the many.
 When it comes to incubating American culinary talent, Waters must hold some kind of record.)

-By the early 2000s, farm-to-table eating had taken hold in the mainstream, and there we food editors were, chanting the “fresh-is-best” mantra.
+By the early 2000s, farm-to-table eating was mainstream, and there we food editors were, chanting the “fresh-is-best” mantra.

 Super-fresh, in-season fare is remarkable.
 When you can get it …

-Super-fresh, in-season fare is remarkable when you can get it, and today’s supermarket produce section certainly offers an array of fruit and vegetables that shoppers in the 1950s (and ‘60s and ‘70s and ‘80s, for that matter) could only imagine.
-Thanks to the farm-to-table movement, access to local and regional produce is better than ever, along with a truly amazing selection of “exotic” fruits from other parts of the world.
+Super-fresh, in-season fare is remarkable when you can get it.
+And today’s supermarket produce section certainly offers an array of fruit and vegetables that shoppers in the 1950s (and ‘60s, ‘70s and ‘80s) could only dream of.
+Thanks to the farm-to-table movement, access to local and regional produce is better than ever, along with a truly amazing selection of “exotic” fruits from all over the world.